 WNC Communities is hiring forestry technicians to be part of a team treating hemlock woolly adelgid (HWA) on public lands across Western North Carolina.

-- Hourly wage will be $15-17/hour, based on experience.
+- Hourly wage will be $16-18/hour, based on experience.
 No benefits are offered with this position.

-- All necessary training and gear will be provided, excluding personal clothing and footwear.
+- All necessary training and equipment will be provided, excluding personal clothing, footwear and camping gear.

 - Home base will be the WNC Communities office in Asheville, NC.

 - Opportunity to advance to crew leader position based on prior experience and skill set.

 Duties and Responsibilities: